Kanikaabhatt/call-center-analysis/README.md

     b) Average speed of answering calls = 67.52

   while calculating average rating, null values have been ignored as they were not relevant for some customers.

+- Among the agents Jim answered the maximum number of calls(536)
+- Least number of calls answered was by Stewart(477)
+- Maximum number of cases resolved was by Jim(485)